moreonion/campaignion/campaignion_tracking/package/README.md

 ## Events

-Listing internal event names.
-Depending on the implemented service, the events might show up under a different name there (i.e. 'setDonationProduct' → 'addToCart').
+The campaignion tracking module triggers the following generic events that sub-modules can listen to for sending events specific to their implementation (see sub-module READMEs for actual tracking events).

 ### Webform

-1. 'submission': fired on thank you page
+1. `submission`: fired on thank you page (includes opt-ins)
-2. 'opt-in': fired on thank you page if the submission contains opt-ins

 On multi-step forms, there is also

-1. 'draftBegin': fired after completing the first form step
+1. `draftBegin`: fired once after completing the first form step
-2. 'draftContinue': fired on all consecutive form steps
+2. `draftContinue`: fired once on all consecutive form steps

 ### Donation

-1. 'setDonationProduct': after choosing 'amount', 'interval' and 'currency'
+1. `setDonationProduct`: fired on the form step after choosing 'amount' and 'interval'
-2. 'checkoutBegin': fired on the second (or only) form step
+2. `checkoutBegin`: fired on the second (or only) form step
-3. 'checkoutEnd': fired on the last form step
+3. `checkoutEnd`: fired on the last form step
-4. 'donationSuccess': fired on thank you page
+4. `donationSuccess`: fired on thank you page

 ## Development